top of page

 • Registration: Due to government regulations, local SIMs require passport registration, which can add a small hassle when purchasing.

-Each option has its strengths, so think about how long you’ll be in Bali and what your data needs are.
+Each option has its strengths, so think about how long you’ll be travelling and what your data needs are.

 Safe travels, and happy exploring!